 "In my private practice, I find each client rewarding for different reasons.
 Some are more challenging than others, but I learn something from each one.
 Whether I’m learning about a medical condition or about myself as a health care provider, I’m being rewarded.
 But seeing my clients learn to speak up and advocate for themselves is probably the best part."

 While running a private practice has it's perks, it can also be incredibly overwhelming.
 When Amanda first started out, she was offering menu planning to help make her clients more successful, but it was taking countless hours to collect, document and format both menus and recipes.
-Using That Clean Life for Business has allowed Amanda to increase the value of her packages and offer resources to her clients branded with her logo.
+Using That Clean Life has allowed Amanda to increase the value of her packages and offer resources to her clients branded with her logo.

-"Joining That Clean Life for Business was part of my own self care.
+"Joining That Clean Life was part of my own self care.
 I was overwhelmed by my workload and I needed something to make menu planning less time consuming.
 That Clean Life filled the gap that other programs did not.
 It allows me to add my own recipes, tailor menus to my clients and I know that I can trust the recipes that are available."

 But even with the right tools on deck, the overwhelm that comes along with running your own business will continue to creep in.
 As many entrepreneurs can relate, it never feels like there is enough time in the day to do it all.